Feasibility study into personalised music for people with dementia

 The results will be disseminated on this website and associated social media, peer-reviewed scientific journals; conference presentations and articles in other general publications.

 We are excited about this study and its potential to advance understanding of the impact of personalised music on people living with dementia.
-We are currently applying for ethical approval for the study and seeking further funding to enable it to progress quickly.
+We are currently applying for research ethics approval for the first phase described above and seeking further funding to enable it to progress quickly.
 We hope to start in autumn 2019 and will report progress on this webpage on a regular basis.

 If you would like to get in touch with us with any questions or for further information, you can do so, through our Contact page.